-In 2015, the Reciprocity Foundation is celebrating it’s 10th Anniversary year.
+In 2016, the Reciprocity Foundation is celebrating it’s 12th year of service.
 We are a world-class, contemplative 501c(3) nonprofit organization founded in 2005 by Taz Tagore and Adam Bucko to help homeless, runaway, and foster care youth from all five boroughs of New York City to realize their full potential.

 We typically work with 100-200 young people/year, aged 15-23 yrs, and have a strong expertise supporting:

 Youth of Color

 Youth who identify as lesbian, gay, bisexual, or transgender (LGBT)

 Youth living in homeless shelters, foster care or supportive housing units